Updated: July 20, 2021

 Can you help?
-We’re looking for new UK-based team members to work remotely.
+We’re looking for new (preferably UK-based) team members to work remotely.
 We don’t expect any one person will be good at all of the things we have mentioned, but we’re interested in talking to people who are great at some of them.

 Apply by emailing firstname.lastname@example.org with an expression of interest and appropriate supporting information.